GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 cloudshell edit compute-engine-template.py
 ```

+### Viewing the template's resources

+The template's resources include `vm-template.py`, `vm-template-2.py`, `network-template.py`, and `firewall-template.py`.
+You can view these templates using the `cloudshell edit {file-name}` command.

 ## Importing many templates into a configuration

-Now, you will explore a configuration that uses all the templates you previously viewed.
+Now, you will explore a configuration that uses the template you previously viewed.

 To see this file, run the following command: